Shoshone Lake Solo Canoe Camping

 - Rain poncho

-- HOKA Speedgoat trail runners for the hike
+- HOKA Speedgoat trail runners for the short hike

 - First aid kit